Datavault-UK/automate-dv-docs/docs/metadata.md

 dbtvault is metadata driven.
-On this page, we provide an overview of how to provide and store that data.
+On this page, we provide an overview of how to provide and store the data for **dbtvault macros**.

+For all other metadata and configurations, please refer to the [dbt configurations reference](https://docs.getdbt.com/reference/dbt_project.yml).

 For further detail about how to use the macros in this section, see [table templates](macros.md#table-templates).